Ryoyaamada/Ryooyamada-osu-skins/README.md

 # skins and stuff yay

 ### dm me on disc if you want like a skin thats not in here or smth: Ryoyaamada
+### if a skin is not on here its prob wip or i just havent put it in here yet
 -------------------------------------------------
 # [Rafis Reisa edit thing](https://ryoyamadaskins.s-ul.eu/xbi5mDAN) | [triplestack ver](https://ryoyamadaskins.s-ul.eu/pgzNoNHR)
 ![](https://ryoyamadaskins.s-ul.eu/ZS22FoOE)